Policy Number: 333

 Exempt Programs shall mean those specific programs established to support education in innovation or entrepreneurship that are designated “exempt” from the “significant use” requirement by the EVPR as described in Section IV.C.2. below.

-Intellectual Property shall mean inventions, discoveries, research data, works of authorship and software, and tangible research property regardless of whether subject to protection under patent, trademark, copyright, or other laws.
+Intellectual Property shall mean inventions, discoveries, research data, software, and tangible research property regardless of whether they are subject to protection under patent, trademark, copyright, or other laws.

-Intellectual Property Agreement shall mean that intellectual property and confidentiality agreement with Rice University that, with the exception of Visiting Scientists, is to be signed by all individuals subject to this Intellectual Property Policy, as further described in Section IV.E.1. below.
+Intellectual Property Agreement shall mean an IP and confidentiality agreement with Rice that must be signed by all individuals - except Visiting Scientists - subject to this policy, as further described in Section IV.E.1. below.

-Intellectual Property Policy shall mean this policy document (Rice University Policy No. 333).
+Intellectual Property Policy shall mean this policy (Rice University Policy No. 333).

-Release shall mean that agreement with Rice University granting certain rights to the creators/inventors of Rice University Intellectual Property, as further described in Section V.C. below.
+Release shall mean an agreement with Rice granting certain rights to the creators/inventors of Rice IP, as further described in Section V.C. below.

-Revenue Sharing Agreement shall mean that agreement between all of the inventors or creators of licensed Rice University Intellectual Property specifying how the inventor/creator share of any license revenue received by Rice University will be distributed, as further described in Section V.B.3.c. below.
+Revenue Sharing Agreement shall mean an agreement between all inventors or creators of licensed Rice IP specifying how to distribute the inventor/creator share of any license revenue received by Rice, as further described in Section V.B.2.c. below.

-Rice University Intellectual Property shall mean Intellectual Property owned by Rice University.
+Rice University Intellectual Property shall mean IP owned by Rice.

-Start-up shall mean any entity (i) founded by an employee of Rice University and/or (ii) founded based on or using Rice University Intellectual Property.
-This includes, but is not limited to, companies, corporations, partnerships, sole proprietorships, and non-profit organizations, whether they are incorporated or not.
+Start-up shall mean any entity (i) founded by an employee of Rice and/or (ii) founded based on or using Rice IP.
+This term includes, but is not limited to, companies, corporations, partnerships, sole proprietorships, and non-profit organizations, whether incorporated or not.

-Tangible By-Products of Research shall mean any fixed and finite quantity of material that is (i) generated by Rice University research; and (ii) not covered by an issued patent or patent application assigned to Rice University; and (iii) not capable of self-replication, as further described in Section V.B.3.b. below.
+Tangible By-Products of Research shall mean any fixed and finite quantity of material that is (i) generated by Rice research; (ii) not covered by an issued patent or patent application assigned to Rice; and (iii) not capable of self-replication, as further described in Section V.B.2.b. below.
+Examples of Tangible By-Products of Research include, but are not limited to, finite quantities of purified proteins or enzymes, cell-free extracts, monoclonal antibodies, and polyclonal antibodies.
+Tangible By-Products of Research do not include software, proprietary methodologies, reproducible expression vectors (including cloned genes), hybridoma cell lines, and/or transgenic animals.

-Technology Disclosure Form shall mean the form used to disclose Intellectual Property to Rice University (Technology Disclosure Form) and as further described in Section V.A. below.
+Invention Disclosure Form shall mean the form used to disclose IP to Rice (Invention Disclosure Form) as further described in Section V.A. below.

-Visiting Scientists shall mean scientists and scholars who are visiting Rice University in order to conduct, or who are currently conducting, research on Rice University campus.
-This designation includes, but is not limited to, those individuals with visiting faculty positions, short-term fellowships and those pursuing like research opportunities with limited duration.
+Visiting Scientists shall mean scientists and scholars who visit Rice and, while at Rice, conduct research on the Rice campus.
+This designation includes, but is not limited to, individuals with visiting faculty positions, short-term fellowships, visiting students, and those pursuing research opportunities with limited duration.

 IV.
 Ownership of Intellectual Property

-1. Rice University shall own Intellectual Property that is generated, conceived, created or first reduced to practice:
+1. Rice owns IP that is generated, conceived, created or first reduced to practice:

-• in the conduct of Rice University research, including, but not limited to, research under a third-party contract with Rice University; or
+• in the conduct of Rice research, including, but not limited to, research under a third-party contract with Rice;

-• with the significant use of funds or facilities administered by Rice University; or
+• with the significant use of funds or facilities administered by Rice, as described below in Section C;

-• within the course or scope of the inventor’s/creator’s employment at Rice University; or
+• within the course or scope of the inventor’s/creator’s employment at Rice, as described below in Section D; or

-• pursuant to a written agreement between the inventor/creator and Rice University providing for a transfer of the ownership of such Intellectual Property to Rice University.
+• pursuant to a written agreement between the inventor/creator and Rice providing for a transfer of its ownership to Rice.

-2. An inventor or creator of Rice University Intellectual Property has no independent right or authority to convey, assign, encumber, or license such Intellectual Property other than to Rice University, with the sole exception of certain software as specified in Rice’s Software Guidelines.
+3. Because Rice owns the IP defined in this section, an inventor or creator of Rice IP has no independent right or authority to convey, assign, encumber, or license the IP other than to Rice, except if the IP is certain software specified in Rice’s Software Guidelines.

 B. Intellectual Property Not Owned by Rice University

-1. Rice University will not claim ownership to Intellectual Property that is generated, conceived, created or first reduced to practice:
+1. Rice will not claim ownership to IP that is generated, conceived, created or first reduced to practice:

-• without the significant use of funds or facilities administered by Rice University; and
+• without the significant use of funds or facilities administered by Rice;

-• outside of the course and scope of the inventor’s/creator’s employment at Rice University; and
+• outside the course and scope of the inventor’s/creator’s employment at Rice; and

-• in the absence of a written agreement between the inventor/creator and Rice University providing for a transfer of the ownership of such Intellectual Property to Rice University.
+• without a written agreement between the inventor/creator and Rice transferring the ownership of the IP to Rice.

 C. Significant Use of Rice University Resources